 Potential Preventable Burden

 Eating disorders can lead to physical complications affecting many organ systems; complications differ by diagnosis.
-Complications from AN are ascribed to weight loss and malnutrition (e.g., low bone density/fractures, symptomatic bradycardia/hypotension, and gastroparesis).1,18 BED is associated with higher rates of obesity and related metabolic disorders than other eating disorders.1,19 BN is associated with complications due to purging, such as cardiovascular problems (e.g., arrhythmias and cardiac failure), electrolyte disturbances, pancreatitis, gastric erosions or perforations, dental erosion, and renal injury.19 Eating disorders have also been associated with disturbances in cognitive and emotional functioning and psychiatric conditions (i.e., mood, anxiety, and substance abuse disorders).12,20 Persons with eating disorders have higher mortality rates than the general population, particularly those with AN.21
+Complications from anorexia nervosa are attributed to weight loss and malnutrition (eg, low bone density/fractures, symptomatic bradycardia/hypotension, and gastroparesis).1,18 Binge eating disorder is associated with higher rates of obesity and related metabolic disorders than other eating disorders.1,19 Bulimia nervosa is associated with complications due to purging, such as cardiovascular problems (eg, arrhythmias and cardiac failure), electrolyte disturbances, pancreatitis, gastric erosions or perforations, dental erosion, and kidney injury.19 Eating disorders have also been associated with disturbances in cognitive and emotional functioning and psychiatric conditions (ie, mood, anxiety, and substance abuse disorders).12,20 Persons with eating disorders have higher mortality rates than the general population, particularly those with anorexia nervosa.21

-Potential harms of screening questionnaires include false-positive screening results that lead to unnecessary referrals (and associated time and economic burden), treatment, labeling, anxiety, and stigma.
-Pharmacologic interventions may result in adverse events such as dry mouth, headache, and insomnia (lisdexamfetamine); paresthesia and taste perversion (topiramate); or insomnia, nausea, and tremor (SSRIs).
+Potential harms of screening questionnaires include false-positive screening results that lead to unnecessary referrals (and associated time and financial costs), treatment, labeling, anxiety, and stigma.
+Pharmacologic interventions may result in adverse events such as dry mouth, headache, and insomnia (lisdexamfetamine); paresthesia and taste perversion (topiramate); or insomnia, nausea, and tremor (selective serotonin reuptake inhibitors [SSRIs]).
 Psychological interventions are likely to have minimal harms.1

-Assessing weight, height, and BMI is the standard of care in primary care settings.
-Various guidelines mention screening in the context of monitoring for potential signs and symptoms of eating disorders or to promote awareness of eating disorder symptoms in populations who may be at risk (e.g., adolescents and young female athletes).
+Assessing weight, height, and BMI is standard care in primary care settings, and changes in growth or weight may result in the detection of some eating disorders.
+Patients without observable physical symptoms may go unrecognized as having an eating disorder, or symptoms may be attributed to other conditions.1 Various guidelines mention screening in the context of monitoring for potential signs and symptoms of eating disorders or to promote awareness of eating disorder symptoms in populations who may be at risk (eg, adolescents and young female athletes).
 No recent estimates of screening rates have been found in the literature.1

 Other Related USPSTF Recommendations

-The USPSTF recommends screening for depression in adults, including pregnant and postpartum women (B recommendation).22 The USPSTF also recommends screening for depression in adolescents ages 12 to 18 years (B recommendation) and found insufficient evidence to recommend for or against screening in children age 11 years or younger (I statement).23 The USPSTF recommends counseling interventions for pregnant and postpartum persons who are at increased risk of perinatal depression (B recommendation).24
+The USPSTF recommends screening for depression in adults, including pregnant and postpartum persons (B recommendation).22 The USPSTF also recommends screening for depression in adolescents aged 12 to 18 years (B recommendation) and found insufficient evidence to recommend for or against screening in children 11 years or younger (I statement).23 The USPSTF recommends counseling interventions for pregnant and postpartum persons who are at increased risk of perinatal depression (B recommendation).24

-The USPSTF recommends offering or referring adults with a BMI of 30 or greater to intensive, multicomponent behavioral interventions to improve important health outcomes.25 The USPSTF also recommends that clinicians screen children and adolescents age 6 years or older for obesity and offer or refer them to comprehensive, intensive behavioral interventions to promote improvements in weight status.26
+The USPSTF recommends offering or referring adults with a BMI of 30 or greater (calculated as weight in kilograms divided by height in meters squared) to intensive, multicomponent behavioral interventions to improve important health outcomes.25 The USPSTF also recommends that clinicians screen children and adolescents 6 years or older for obesity and offer or refer them to comprehensive, intensive behavioral interventions to promote improvements in weight status.26

 Scope of Review